-An LLC Operating Agreement is a legal document that outlines how a Limited Liability Company will be governed.
-It is similar to the Article of Incorporation that describes the ownership and highlights the duties of LLC members.
+An LLC Operating Agreement is a legal document that outlines how an LLC will be formed and terminated, describes the ownership and financial obligations, and highlights the duties of LLC members.

 What is an LLC Operating Agreement for?

-An LLC Operating Agreement elucidates how your company will be operated.
-It defines member’s duties and contributions, documents day-to-day business processes, describes how disputes will be resolved etc. A well-drafted LLC Operating Agreement helps your business run smoothly, helps avoid any conflict, and provides an action plan for potential unforeseen circumstances.
-An LLC Operating Agreement could be for a single-membered or multi-membered LLC.
+A well-drafted LLC Operating Agreement helps your business run smoothly, helps avoid any conflict, and provides an action plan for potential unforeseen circumstances.

-Although every state does not require you to operate your LLC under an Operating Agreement, however, certain states such as New York, California, Delaware, Maine, or Missouri, need you to have an LLC Operating Agreement.
+Although every state does not require you to operate your LLC under an Operating Agreement.
+However, certain states such as New York, California, and Missouri, need you to have an LLC Operating Agreement.

 What is the difference between Articles of Organization and an Operating Agreement?

-Though both documents are crucial to form and run an LLC smoothly, there are significant key differences in Articles of Organization and Operating Agreements.
+Though both documents are crucial to forming and running an LLC smoothly, there are significant key differences in the Articles of Organization and Operating Agreements.

 Article of Organization aka Certificates of Formation is the official document you file your LLC with the state to register your company as a legal business entity.
-If you form an LLC with professional LLC formation services, they file this document on your behalf at a fraction of the cost.
+If you form an LLC with an online legal service like Legalzoom, they file this document on your behalf at a fraction of the cost.

 On the other hand, an LLC Operating Agreement is an internal document that highlights the ownership and roles of LLC members along with day to day operations of an LLC.
 You do not need to submit this document to the state.